 My husband had a hard time not eating all of these on the night I made them.
 I needed to take pictures the next day- otherwise they would have disappeared.
 Once pictures were taken he had approximately 634 for a snack.
 Or something like that.

 The inside is so moist, yet fluffy.
 Not dry at all.
 These can be stored on the counter for 2 days.
 After that put them in the fridge (if there are any left) to keep them fresh.

 These are a great make ahead breakfast that you can bake on the weekend and eat all week long.
 But they’re also easy enough to whip up on a weekday too!

-- Preheat oven to 350° and line a muffin tin with 12 liners.
+Preheat oven to 350° and line a muffin tin with 12 parchment liners.

-- In a large bowl, mix the coconut oil, honey, applesauce, eggs, vanilla, and cashew milk.
+In a large bowl, mix the coconut oil, honey, applesauce, eggs, vanilla, and almond milk.
 Stir until fully combined.